skip to content

 As 2020 moved out of the first lockdown, we produced some more general resilience, The F Word (fear and threat perception in operational policing) and The C Word (compassion management in operational policing).

-NEW for Lockdown#2 are two new infographics about what have learned the first time round in lockdown and how we can hardwire those 'lockdown life lessons' for resilience.
+For Lockdown#2 two new infographics were produced about what we learned the first time round in lockdown and how we could hardwire those 'lockdown life lessons' for resilience.
 One is lighthearted, the other more focussed for resilience.

 Latest news